 SREB Ready Certification Requirements

-- Provide evidence of successful implementation, including student work and teacher classroom experiences.
+Provide evidence of successful implementation, including student work and teacher classroom experiences.
 Participating teachers will receive instructions on how to submit evidence during the online follow-up support.

-- Provide pre- and post-test data to SREB to document student learning.
+Provide pre- and post-test data to SREB to document student learning.
 This will require the support of the school staff and leadership and may include ACT scores, SAT scores or scores on statewide examinations.
 Note that while SREB will collect aggregate data from the school, in no case will this involve the transmission of student personal information.

 Levels of Certification

-SREB Support for Participating Schools
+Support and Benefits for Certified Schools

-- Online follow-up support.
+Get online follow-up support.
 On-demand email and phone support for teachers and counselors.
 Webinars each semester for participating schools.

-- Collect and document program effectiveness.
-Samples of student work and classroom testimonials are submitted through the online follow-up support.
+Help document the program’s effectiveness.
+Samples of student work and classroom testimonials will be submitted through online follow-up support.